 Section 1-7 Screening for Significance and Appropriate Enforcement Action

-Refer to the guidance in 6.5 of the Enforcement Policy to determine the appropriate severity level for the violation.
+Refer to the guidance in Section 6.5 of the Enforcement Policy to determine the appropriate severity level for the violation.

 If the significance of the finding is potentially greater than Severity Level IV, then the finding is an apparent violation.
 The appropriate enforcement action will be determined in accordance with the Enforcement Policy.
 Document the finding in accordance with Section 0613-08.

 If the finding is Severity Level IV, determine if the finding is appropriate to be treated as a non-cited violation.
-If the licensee’s CAP has not been validated, all violations will be cited (see IMC 2505, Section 06.08 for more details).
-If the CAP has been validated, the inspector is expected to refer to the Enforcement Policy/Manual for guidance on addressing the following questions:
+If the licensee’s CAP adequacy has not been validated, all violations will be cited (see IMC 2505, Section 06.08 for more details).
+If the CAP adequacy has been validated, the inspector is expected to refer to the Enforcement Policy/Manual for guidance on addressing the following questions:

 Did the licensee fail to restore compliance within a reasonable time?